 mean (the first moment) is always included and cannot be "turned off".

-is used, it overrides the arguments
+If the argument T is used, it overrides the arguments

-and kurtosis
+variance, skew and kurtosis (corresponding to

 the second, third and fourth moment), ignoring their values.

-is applied to all original features and the
+The standardization is applied to all original features and the

 additional k-plus features that are appended to the data set in order